BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 Vice versa, if Beanstalk is Replanted before Fertilizer sells out and Silo Members Convert from Unripe Beans to Unripe LP when P > 1, then the amount of recapitalized liquidity required to make everyone whole increases (because the liquidity is increasing).
 This is acceptable as this scenario only plays out when P > 1 (a good problem to have).
 The ceiling on the amount of Fertilizer for sale would be about half the Unripe LP if all Unripe Beans were Converted.

->As an example, if someone has 100 Unripe LP, and 0% of it has vested, there are no underlying assets to Ripen (the penalty for Ripening would be 100%).
-If someone has 100 Unripe LP, and 20% of it has vested, then they would have the option to Ripen their 100 Unripe LP and get 20 LP Tokens in exchange (forfeiting their claim to the rest of the LP Tokens in the process).
+>As an example, if someone has 100 Unripe LP, and 0% of it has vested, there are no underlying assets to Chop (the penalty for Chopping would be 100%).
+If someone has 100 Unripe LP, and 20% of it has vested, then they would have the option to Chop their 100 Unripe LP and get 20 LP Tokens in exchange (forfeiting their claim to the rest of the LP Tokens in the process).
 >
 >If P < 1, they would also have the option to Convert their Unripe LP to Unripe Beans.
 Assuming the delta in the liquidity pool is 20 Beans below peg, then they can take their 100 Unripe LP and Convert all of it into 100 Unripe Beans, and the price will return to 1.
 This is because in reality, only 20 LP Tokens was converted to 20 Beans.